grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/03 Running xk6-browser.md

 ## Asynchronous operations

-As explained previously, the k6 API is synchronous.
-However, since many browser operations happen asynchronously, and in order to follow the Playwright API more closely, we are working on migrating most xk6-browser methods to be asynchronous as well.
+Since many browser operations happen asynchronously, and in order to follow the Playwright API more closely, we are working on migrating most xk6-browser methods to be asynchronous as well.

 At the moment, methods such as `page.goto()`, `page.waitForNavigation()` and `Element.click()` return [JavaScript promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), and scripts must be written to handle this properly.